WojciechK92/WojciechK92/README.md

 For the past 5 years, I have been designing machines and robotic production lines using Siemens control and Fanuc robots.

 Collaborating with machine programmers during project implementation instilled in me a passion for programming, which became the catalyst for a difficult but necessary decision to change industries.

-Collaborating with machine programmers during project implementation instilled in me a passion for programming, which became the catalyst for a difficult but necessary decision to change industries.
 My experience includes the implementation of large, complex, and innovative projects.
 My career path attests to the fact that I am a responsible and committed individual.
 I can accept constructive criticism, admit mistakes, and ask others for help.